rpgreview/papersandpaychecks/pnp.md

 by Lev Lafayette

-Published by the RPG Review Cooperative, Inc. (incorporated in the State of Victoria, A0094301K), 2017
+Published by the RPG Review Cooperative, Inc. (incorporated in the State of Victoria, Australia, A0094301K), 2017

 ISBN 978-0-9946388-0-9